Prepare for your visit: please read the information below and follow the rules to protect yourself and other visitors

 EXHIBITIONS AND PERMANENT INSTALLATIONS

-Pirelli HangarBicocca’s permanent installations and temporary shows are open to the public from Friday to Sunday, from 10.30 AM to 8.30 PM, and admission is free.
+Pirelli HangarBicocca’s permanent installations and temporary shows are open to the public on Wednesdays, Thurdays and Fridays, from 10.30 AM to 8.30 PM until new provisions, and admission is free.
 Any special openings or closings are noted on the homepage and on the website calendar, as well as on our social media accounts.

 What time is last entry to the exhibitions?